kalrish/aws-csgo/README.md

 Usage
 --------------------------------------------------------------------------------

+Using the AWS server involves launching an instance, connecting to it and, finally, stopping or terminating it when you are done playing.
+This is made possible by the AMI, which lets us dispose of instances as we please and provides for a recovery strategy in case of failure.
+Thanks to Amazon's pay-as-you-go pricing model, this also helps keep costs down.

 Launching the server is made straightforward thanks to the launch template, which CodeBuild updates with the ID of the newly-built AMI.
 Just execute:

     $  INSTANCE_ID=$(aws --query 'Instances[0].InstanceId' --output text ec2 run-instances --launch-template LaunchTemplateName=csgo-server)